 SOUTH PLAINFIELD, NJ – Volunteers armed with orange trash bags, gloves and other necessary items headed out on Saturday, April 15 for the South Plainfield Clean Communities Advisory Board’s annual Volunteer Litter Clean Up.
 Additionally, throughout the week, others headed, taking on assigned sections of the borough, and doing their part to make South Plainfield cleaner.

-“I was very pleased with the turnout this year,” said South Plainfield's Environmental Specialist and Clean Communities Coordinator Alice Temple.
+“I was very pleased with the turnout this year,” said South Plainfield's Environmental Specialist and Clean Communities Coordinator Alice Tempel.
 “Nearly all of the groups and people who pre-registered showed up as well as a quite a few who hadn’t signed up and came out on their own.”

 During the annual community-wide event Saturday, individuals, families and various Boy Scout troops and Girl Scout troops, community-based groups and organizations worked to fill approximately 190 trash bags and clear some three-dozen sites within the municipality.
 Items such as paper, cardboard, cigarettes, bottles, cans and other random debris, including tires and an oddly discarded set of dinnerware, were removed from the sides of roads and properties.

 “The South Plainfield Volunteer Litter Clean Up was a huge success throughout the borough and a big thank you to all who participated.
 Over the course of the week there were approximately 180 individuals participating in the event that covered all corners of the borough.